 So you see life is a struggle but is not a struggle between you and the environment, it's a struggle between you and your program.

 And if you change the program, you are empowered.

 Interested in reading more?

-Check out the second part of the interview with Dr. Bruce Lipton.
-Or download our FREE eBook on Dual Diagnosis—Healing the Root Causes of Addiction:
+Download our FREE eBook on Dual Diagnosis—Healing the Root Causes of Addiction: